balazs-kis/test-lite/README.md

 The `Arrange` method expects a function which returns the unit under test, and optionally some additional parameter(s).
 If additional parameters are present, the return type should be a value tuple, e.g. `return (underTest, parameter);`.
 If no arrangement is needed, the Arrange method can be called without any parameters.

 The `Act` method expects a function which takes the arguments determined by the previous `Arrange` method, and returns a result.
 This result, again, can be a value tuple if multiple return values are needed.
-Any exception thrown be the function passed to `Act` will be catched can be validated later.
+Any exception thrown be the function passed to `Act` will be catched and can be validated later.

 The `Assert` method has two overloads.
 One of them takes a validator function, which can be used to declare assertions.
 In this case the input type is an `ActResult` class.
 The other variant is parameterless and can be used to chain validation methods.
 A generic `Validate` method can also be chained to run custom validations on the result.
-In this case the input is not an `ActResult` instanse, but the value passed from the `Act` method.
+In this case the input is not an `ActResult` instance, but the value passed from the `Act` method.

 ## Exapmles